(Special Bulletin Nov 6 2018):

 The US Bureau of Reclamation will be conducting a HIGH FLOW EXPERIMENT November 5 - 8 in 2018: Details are available through USBR and through the 2018 USBR Media Advisory.

 The Grand Canyon is one of the seven Wonders of the World.
 Magnificent views of the geological record are on prominent display throughout a journey through this canyon.
 Every day that passes reveals new eras of time and new aspects of creation.

-By today's standards the Grand Canyon is a very reasonable adventure.
-The gradient tells
+By modern outdoor sports risk standards the Grand Canyon is a very reasonable adventure.

-to try that!).
-Modern experienced river runners can apply their usual river-running
+Experienced river runners can apply their usual river-running judgment.

 The skills required for a kayaker to negotiate Grand Canyon include:

 1. A bomber roll.
 The water is cold and the river is so wide that swimming to shore is difficult.